exAspArk/batch-loader/README.md

 end
 ```

-`BatchLoader` caches the resolved values.
+`BatchLoader` caches the loaded values.
 To ensure that the cache is purged between requests in the app add the following middleware to your `config/application.rb`:

 ```ruby
 config.middleware.use BatchLoader::Middleware